Written from lived experience · Grounded in clinical research · Rooted in faith

 That's exactly where the workbook meets you.
 Sections 1 through 4 focus entirely on nervous system regulation, grounding, communication, and trigger management — no physical intimacy required.
 The Sensate Focus Framework in Section 5 starts with clothed, non-sexual touch and only progresses at your pace.

 Yes, the workbook integrates Christian faith throughout — including Scripture, prayer practices, and a theology of embodied healing.
-However, the clinical tools (polyvagal theory, sensate focus, grounding techniques) are evidence-based and will work regardless of faith background.
+However, the clinical tools (polyvagal theory, sensate focus, grounding techniques) are clinically informed and will work regardless of faith background.

 Most resources address the emotional or spiritual dimensions of betrayal but stop before the bedroom door.
 This workbook starts where others stop — with the body.
-It integrates polyvagal neuroscience with faith-based principles and provides a structured framework for rebuilding physical intimacy specifically.
+It integrates polyvagal-informed somatic practice with faith-based principles and provides a structured framework for rebuilding physical intimacy.

 Many of the tools — especially the grounding techniques, body literacy practices, and faith integration — can be used individually.
 The communication and sensate focus sections are designed for couples, but even reading them alone can give you language for what you're experiencing and clarity about what you need.